aaronbcj/ml-concepts/one-hot-encoding.md

 Machine learning mostly deals with scalar values either in form of vector or matrix.
 Now, what if you have a feature or field in your dataset which has finite labelled values.
 Such **categorical values** are usually finite so it needs to be encoded into binary format.
+Take case of Natural Language Processing which deals only with text; you we want to apply Machine learning techniques then words need to be encoded.

 This post talks about different binary encoding techniques.

 ### What is Categorical data?
 Categorical data is data that takes only a limited number of values.